Commercial General Liability (CGL)

-Businesses are faced with numerous types of liability exposures.
-Since businesses vary in their operations and activities, so too will their exposures vary.
+Businesses face many types of liability exposures.
+Because businesses differ in what they do, their liability exposures differ too.
 Common business exposures include:

-The Commercial General Liability (CGL) policy may be written on an “occurrence” basis requiring the event occur and be reported during the policy period or on a “claims-made” basis.
+The Commercial General Liability (CGL) policy may be written on an “occurrence” basis (the event must occur during the policy period, regardless of when the claim is reported) or on a “claims-made” basis.

-The claims-made trigger is the date when the claim is reported by the named insured.
+With a claims-made form, the trigger is the date the claim is reported by the named insured.
 There is no coverage for claims that occur before the “retroactive date” shown in the Declarations.
-If no date is shown, the policy will apply to all injury and damage covered by the policy for a claim made during the policy period, no matter when the injury or damage occurred.
+If no retroactive date is shown, the policy applies to all covered injury and damage for a claim made during the policy period, no matter when the injury or damage occurred.

-The insured may also purchase a supplemental “Maxi” tail as well for an extra premium.
-This tail may not be terminated (ever) by the insurer once purchased.
-Its purpose is to lengthen the claim submission period but not the policy term.
+The insured may also purchase a supplemental “Maxi” tail for an extra premium.
+Once purchased, this tail may not be terminated by the insurer.
+Its purpose is to lengthen the claim submission period, but not the policy term.

 Coverage sections